 Nes translates from Hebrew to the word miracle.
 This could be fitting and unique for any dog, particularly a rescue dog or a dog that you have found to be a miracle in some way or another.
-The name Nes also was a sign of victory and could be a symbol like a banner or a flag.
+The name Nes also was a sign of victory and could be a symbol such as a banner or a flag.

 Meira is a female Jewish name.
 This name holds the meaning of “one who illuminates”.
 Think of your dog as a pal that is going to light up your life and this name can be a perfect choice.
 Meira was especially common around females born near Hanukkah since it was the Festival of Light.